 - (3) Amounts reflect the grant date fair value of stock options in accordance with ASC 718.
 Grant date fair value is based on the Binary Option Pricing Model (American, call option) pricing model for use in valuing stock options.
-Assumptions used in the calculation of these amounts are shown in Note 10, "Equity Incentive Plan Stock Options," to our audited consolidated financial statements included in our 2011 Annual Report on Form 10-K, filed with the SEC on March 15, 2012 (File No. 814-00735). - (4) Subsequent to the 2011 year end, the Board determined that Mr. Lacovara qualified as an Independent Director in light of his resignation as an officer of the Company in September 2011. - (5) Mr. Frieder resigned as a director effective February 29, 2012.
-Until his resignation as an officer of the Company in September 2011, Mr. Frieder did not qualify as an Independent Director.
-The Board made no determination as to whether Mr. Frieder qualified as an Independent Director following his resignation as an officer of the Company.
-Messrs.
-Bloom and Kehler are not listed in this table because they became directors of the Company effective February 29, 2012.
+Assumptions used in the calculation of these amounts are shown in Note 10, "Equity Incentive Plan Stock Options," to our audited consolidated financial statements included in our 2012 Annual Report on Form 10-K, filed with the SEC on March 18, 2013 (File No. 814-00735). - (4) Mr. Cademartori will not continue as director following the Annual Meeting. - (5) Mr. Frieder resigned as a director effective February 29, 2012.